Rush1008-sudo/leetcode-notes/01-Array/0001-Two-Sum.md

 ## Complexity Analysis

 - Time complexity: O(n).We traverse the list containing n elements only once.
 Each lookup in the table costs only O(1) time.
+The solution is faster than Approach 2:Two-pass Hash Table
 - Space complexity: O(n).The extra space required depends on the number of items stored in the hash table, which stores at most n elements.

 ## Solution